nus-cs2103-AY2223S2/tp/docs/team/praveenkrishna0512.md

 - Store and edit information about your patients and doctors
 - Track the status of your patients and doctors
 - Assign patients to doctors upon triaging

-On top of these functionalities, we believe that patient management must be **efficient**.
-Therefore, Docedex is **optimized for** use via a **Command Line Interface (CLI)** while still having the benefits of a **Graphical User Interface (GUI).**
-If you type fast, Docedex can get your hospital management tasks done faster than current GUI apps in the industry.

-* Table of Contents
-{:toc}

 ### Summary of Contributions